huggingface/transformers/docs/source/usage.rst

 In order to do an inference on a task, several mechanisms are made available by the library:

-- Pipelines
+- Pipelines: very easy-to-use abstractions, which require as little as two lines of code.
-- Using a model directly with a tokenizer (PyTorch/TensorFlow)
+- Using a model directly with a tokenizer (PyTorch/TensorFlow): the full inference using the model.
+Less abstraction, but much more powerful.

 Both approaches are showcased here.